kframework/c-semantics/README.md

 1. the GNU C preprocessor, resulting in the C program with all preprocessor macros expanded;
-2. the CIL C parser (cparser), resulting in an XML AST;
+2. the CIL C parser (cparser), resulting in a KAST term;
-3. and finally the `xml-to-k` script, resulting in a K-ified AST.

 The root of this AST is a single `TranslationUnit` term, which is then interpreted by our "translation" semantics.